How Long After Smoking Weed Can You Breastfeed Again?

 Breastfeeding people who smoke marijuana can pass THC, the primary psychoactive component in marijuana, to their babies nearly a week after use, new research suggests.
-Although the American Academy of Pediatrics already recommends mothers refrain from cannabis use while breastfeeding, the findings are the first to demonstrate that smoking weed and then waiting a few hours, or even days, to breastfeed may not cut it.
+Although the American Academy of Pediatrics already recommends mothers refrain from smoking weed while breastfeeding, the findings are the first to demonstrate that using cannabis and then waiting a few hours, or even days, to breastfeed may not cut it.

 “Pediatricians are often put into a challenging situation when a breastfeeding mother asks about the safety of marijuana use,” study author Christina Chambers, Ph.D., a pediatrics professor at the UC San Diego School of Medicine and director of clinical research at Rady Children’s Hospital-San Diego, said in a statement.
 “If women feel they have to choose, we run the risk of them deciding to stop breastfeeding — something we know is hugely beneficial for both mom and baby.”